Table of Contents

 Closing

-a1-285-pikachuex deck variants plays with similar fashion between themselves and aims to whack your opponent for 90 damage very early in the game.
+Thank you for reading our Pikachu ex Deck Guide for the Mythical Island expansion in Pokémon TCG Pocket! a1-285-pikachuex deck variants plays with similar fashion between themselves and aims to whack your opponent for 90 damage very early in the game.
 The strategies shared above can be used generally across all match-ups until we get some new cards in the next expansion.
-Thank you for reading!

 - Join our Reddit community at r/ptcgpocketgg